xaysalinthone/IS183Final/README.md

 On the User list page, when the user press the red x button, the user should be deleted from the database. create the red x button and wire up the button's click event to delete the user record. `25pts`

 ### Extra Credit
 On the Home page, there is a section that displays "All Books".
-Display "All Users" and "All Beverages" on the Home page. `5pts`
+Display "All Users" and "All Beverages" on the Home page.
+(Hint: use component selector) `5pts`